EvilDrPurple/AutoInventory/README.md

 - [ ] Password hashing so that the eResturant password is not stored in plaintext
 - [ ] Allow the user to modify what columns in the spreadsheet the data will be read from.
 This will allow for any spreadsheet layout to be used as long as the 4 columns are accounted for
-- [ ] Create an instruction text file for setting up and running the program
 - [ ] Add the logo to the GUI
 - [ ] Fix a bug where the program can't tell the difference between what message is popping up.
 In cases where the previous inventory sheet has not been posted this will cause a crash because the program will think the message says the created inventory sheet already exists